meftasadat/bio/README.md

-# Mefta Sadat – Professional Bio
+# Your Name – A Professional Bio & Portfolio Template

-Full-stack portfolio application that serves the React frontend and FastAPI backend from a single container.
-Markdown content (bio sections + blog posts) can be edited locally or sourced directly from a GitHub repo for near real-time updates without redeploying.
+This is a full-stack, batteries-included portfolio application designed to be easily deployed and maintained.
+It serves a React frontend and a FastAPI backend from a single container, making it perfect for platforms like Google Cloud Run.
+The content for your bio, blog, talks, and publications is driven by local or remote Markdown files, allowing for quick updates without redeploying.

+This repository is designed to be a template.
+Fork it, customize it, and deploy your own professional bio in minutes.

 ## Features
-- **Single deployment artifact**: Vite build output is served by FastAPI, so Cloud Run (or any container runtime) only needs one image.
-- **Markdown-driven content**: Bio sections and blog posts live in markdown files with YAML frontmatter.
-When `CONTENT_SOURCE=github`, the API fetches files from GitHub using ETags for lightweight hot reloads.
+- **Single Deployment Artifact**: Vite builds the frontend, and FastAPI serves it.
+This means you only need one container image for your entire application.
+- **Markdown-Driven Content**: Your professional information lives in Markdown files.
+You can edit them locally or, for a more advanced setup, host them in a separate GitHub repository.
+The backend can be configured to pull updates automatically.
-- **Rich blog rendering**: Markdown is rendered server-side via `markdown-it-py` (tables, checklists, footnotes, fenced code) and sanitized with Bleach before being sent to the client.
+- **Rich Blog & Content Rendering**: Markdown is rendered on the server-side, supporting features like tables, checklists, footnotes, and syntax-highlighted code blocks.
-- **Talks & Publications**: Share conference talks (with optional YouTube embeds) via `talks.md` and highlight scientific papers via `publications.md`.
-- **Resume delivery**: `/api/resume/download` automatically serves `resume.pdf` (preferred) or falls back to a text version if the PDF isn’t available yet.
+- **Built-in Sections**: Comes with pre-built sections for your resume, conference talks, and publications.
-- **Automated builds**: GitHub Actions builds and pushes the container to GitHub Container Registry (GHCR) on every push to `main` or version tag.
+- **Automated Builds**: A GitHub Actions workflow is included to build and push a container image to GitHub Container Registry (GHCR) on every push to the `main` branch.

 ## Tech Stack
 - **Backend**: FastAPI, Pydantic, uvicorn, `uv` for dependency management.
 - **Frontend**: React 18 + Vite with React Router.
-- **Content pipeline**: `markdown-it-py`, `mdit-py-plugins`, and `bleach`.
+- **Content Pipeline**: `markdown-it-py`, `mdit-py-plugins`, and `bleach`.
-- **Container**: Multi-stage Docker build (Node 18 + Python 3.13) suitable for Cloud Run.
+- **Container**: A multi-stage Docker build suitable for any container runtime, optimized for Google Cloud Run.

 ## Getting Started